 State the purpose of Part 70.

-Given a specific subject, identify which section in Part 70 discusses the requirements for that subject by using the search feature on the NRC
+Given a specific subject, identify which section in Part 70 discusses the requirements for that subject by using the search feature on the NRC public website under NRC Library/Document Collections/Regulations (10 CFR)

 TASKS:

-Become familiar with us the search feature to locate the information available in NRC
+Become familiar with using the search feature to locate the information available in NRC public website under NRC Library/Document Collections/Regulations (10 CFR)

 Meet with your supervisor or the person designated to be your resource for this activity and discuss the items listed in the Evaluation Criteria section.